-If you are struggling to get back on track and make things happen the following might help.
+If you are struggling to get back on track and make things happen, the following might help.

 What it’s Like To Be Free?

 For the first time in my life, I am taking a sabbatical after working without breaks for nearly 18 years.
 And I am very excited about it!
-So, one would think that with cutting between 40 to 60 hours of work per week, I should have all the time in the world.
+So, one would think that by cutting between 40 to 60 hours of work per week, I should have all the time in the world.
 But, I still find myself extremely busy and not meeting my personal project deadlines.
 In fact, I am busier than I’ve ever been.

 How To Get Back On Track.

 1. What are the things that truly bring you joy?

 To me, life without joy is not worth living.
 I’ve experienced a lot of hardship in my life.
 So, I make sure to incorporate joy into my life.
 And I don’t mean the type of one-time, fleeting joy I get stuffing my face with food, booze, or buying a new pair of something.

 Here I am talking about the inner long-lasting joy.
 Firstly, I keep a log, or some call it morning pages.
 I study my ramblings to really get deep into discerning true joy.
 Secondly, I practice mindfulness.
 Thirdly, I spend time in nature.
 Combining mindfulness, journaling, self-study, and nature allow me to gain insight into things that truly expand me and bring me closer to my true self or bring me joy.

 This is what you can do: